Institute-Web-Science-and-Technologies/westTopologies/README.md

 # westTopology
 ## Usage
-run "mvn clean install" in order to deploy the topology with default properties (test-exchange on localhost)
+run `mvn initialize clean install` in order to deploy the topology with default properties (test-exchange on localhost)